MicrosoftDocs/dynamics365smb-docs/business-central/report-analyze-excel.md

 ---
-title: Analyzing Report Data with Excel
+title: Analyzing Report Data with Excel and XML
-description: Learn how to use Excel to analyze a report dataset.
+description: Learn how to use Excel and XML to analyze a report dataset.
 author: jswymer

 ms.topic: conceptual